-Shipwreck of the SS Maheno on Fraser Island
+Shipwreck of the SS Maheno on K’gari (Fraser Island)

-Fraser Island is located around 250kms north of Brisbane and is one of Australia's favourite holiday locations.
+K’gari, formerly known as Fraser Island, is located around 250kms north of Brisbane and is one of Australia's favourite holiday locations.
 At 123km long and 22km at its widest point, it is famous for being the world's largest sand island and was declared a World Heritage Site in 1992.
 The following words in this article are taken from Wikipedia under Creative Commons licensing.

 These are the way to get around Fraser Island if you don't have a 4WD

 "The island has rainforests, eucalyptus woodland, mangrove forests, wallum and peat swamps, sand dunes and coastal heaths.
 It is made up of sand that has been accumulating for approximately 750,000 years on volcanic bedrock that provides a natural catchment for the sediment which is carried on a strong offshore current northwards along the coast.
 Unlike on many sand dunes, plant life is abundant due to the naturally occurring mycorrhizal fungi present in the sand, which release nutrients in a form that can be absorbed by the plants.
 Fraser Island is home to a small number of mammal species, as well as a diverse range of birds, reptiles and amphibians, including the occasional saltwater crocodile.
 The island is protected in the Great Sandy National Park."

 You won't find many people swimming here due to the local shark population